johanv/blog.johanv.org/posts/contacten-kalender-en-fotos-nextcloud-ftw.en.md

 that you can easily access those documents from all of your PC's, tablets and phones.
 This makes it comparable to DropBox, Google Drive and Microsoft OneDrive.
 Just like Google and Microsoft, NextCloud can also store your contacts and your calendar.
-Just what I need for today's case.
+Just what I need.

 ## Hosted NextCloud

-Nextcloud is free software, licensed under the [GNU AGPL license](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License).
+NextCloud is free software, licensed under the [GNU AGPL license](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License).
 This implies that I can install the software on one of my computers, without having to pay.
 Which is very nice, but then I would need a server that is always